Computationally accelerated experimental materials characterization -- drawing inspiration from high-throughput simulation workflows: Discussion

 The last point shows a current gap between the simulation and experimental materials science domains.
 Computational materials scientists are used to using (legacy) code and routinely test and trust software.
-Models, their implementation in computer code, and computational resources are the \textit{tools of the trade}.
+Surrogate models, their implementation in computer code, and computational resources are the \textit{tools of the trade}.
 Many computational materials scientists go through formal or informal training for coding and software development along with their materials science training which allows them to check their own as well as others' codes and their physical validity.
-Researchers trained in experimental sciences also undergo a formal training, e.g. in sample preparation and device control, but usually, only a few have the necessary background to assess, use, and change codes and use computational resources which in turn can result in less or no trust in the interpolated results.
-But the solution for this is also clear: as the experimental and simulation domains are merged on a data level, the formal (or informal) training of researchers also needs to be merged.
+Researchers trained in experimental sciences also undergo a formal training, e.g. in sample preparation and device control, but usually, only a few have the necessary background to assess, use, and change codes and use computational resources which in turn can result in less or no trust in predicted results.
+But the solution for this is also clear: as the experimental and simulation domains are merged on the level of data, the formal (or informal) training of researchers from different sub-disciplines also needs to converge.
 Experimentalists who use these tools and frameworks need to be trained.
-And while the initial overhead of time spent for training might be seen as a drawback, the potential for acceleration of this approach in the context of materials discovery is real and becomes larger as more data is collected in the unified framework.
+And while the initial overhead of time spent for training might be seen as a drawback, the potential for acceleration of this approach in the context of materials discovery is real and becomes larger as more data is collected in a unified framework.
 Further, recent developments in lab automation~\cite{Seifrid2022,MacLeod2022,pyzer2022accelerating} will lead to less training spent to operate devices.
 Adding a new experimental data point will then ideally be as simple as running a simulation, the call of a function within a framework like pyiron.

-In summary, the use of a unified framework as outlined puts less importance on how data is acquired (simulation, measurement, prediction) and more importance on how data is stored and that it can be reused in subsequent research.
+In summary, the use of a unified framework as outlined puts less importance on how data is acquired (simulation, measurement, prediction) and more importance on how data and metadata are stored and that they can be reused in subsequent research.